 Buying a cooler used to be an easy decision.
 You could walk into any store, find just a few models available that were almost identical in appearance, performance, and price, choose a size that fit your needs and be on your way.
 Now buying a cooler means being inundated with a myriad of varying options, price points, and marketing claims.
 Suddenly instead of making a quick $50 purchase, you're considering shelling out upwards of $400 for a fancy foam box that might become an heirloom for your grandkids.
 Our purpose is to make this process less confusing.
 To that end, we ran 10 of the most highly regarded models through the most rigorous set of tests we could imagine.
 We then considered our testing results in the context of how various people would use them in the real world, to give you a better sense of what model will work best for your needs.
 For a more in-depth discussion on how to choose the right model, check out our Buying Advice article.

-The below chart, which compares performance and price, may elucidate whether it is worth it for you to spend $300+ on a cooler (you can view models names by hovering your cursor over each dot).
+Is it worth it for you to spend $300+ on a cooler?
 As you can see, models like the Coleman Xtreme offer about half of the performance as the expensive, high-end models at about a quarter of the price.
 In practice, this corresponds to about 3 days of safe food temperatures with the Coleman and about 6 days of safe temps with the more expensive models.
 If you consistently go on trips that take you away from stores that sell ice for more than 3 days, that extra cost is likely worth it.
 If not, your money may be better spent on a low priced model.
 The other consideration is durability.
 If you've already broken a few coolers over the last 5 years, an indestructible high-end model may be a better value in the long run.

 Insulation is far and away the most important performance aspect of a cooler.
 Accordingly, we put a lot of effort into quantifying each model's insulation performance.
 We split our testing into two different metrics, ice retention (which correlates to how long drinks could be kept cold), and safe food storage.
 We measure the latter by placing a data logging thermometer above the ice where food would be stored, and seeing how long each model kept that sensor chilled below the Food and Drug Administration maximum perishable food storage temperature of 40˚F..
 All of these tests were conducted with the models in the same room, side-by-side.
 When we get a new cooler we can't ensure that the room will be exactly the same temperature as the last time we ran the test, so we adjust our figures so that they are directly comparable.
 That's why the figures in the table below may be slightly different from those on the other graphs from the individual tests that we ran.
 For more on that process, you can read our How We Test article.